MathisBurger/immowealth/README.md

 ### v1.6.0 (not scheduled yet)
 - [ ] Mail templates to send
+- [ ] External API for other systems to make integration easier
 - [ ] Rentability calculations
 - [ ] Auto collect market value change data